cokebar/gfwlist2dnsmasq_python/README.md

 -----
 Just another script to auto-generate dnsmasq ipset rules using gfwlist

-__Notification: This repo will not be maintained anymore.
-You can fork this repo and modify it by yourself__
+__Notification: Because python is not applicable for most routers, so this repo will not be maintained anymore unless critical bug is found.
+You can fork this repo and modify it by yourself.
+I'm planning write a shell script version instead__

 __Notification: Need python2, do not use python3__